Life-Centered Education (LCE) Program

 - We aim to have a healthy proportion for LCE students from the local host country and expatriate population, which will reflect our international culture.

-Admissions process: The screening and admission of students to LCE program is by a committee of administration (Principal and/or Assistant Principal), LCE Teacher, and the SSS Coordinator.
+Admissions process: The screening and admission of students to LCE program is by a committee of administration (Principal and/or Assistant Principal), LCE Teacher, and the Head of Student Support Services.
 Please note that there is an additional fee for admission into the LCE program.